 Mr. Cooper is responsible for modeling and forecasting the quarterly changes in the Rail Cost Adjustment Factor ("RCAF") indexes, the All-Inclusive Index Less Fuel (“AIILF”), the gross domestic product implicit price deflator (“GDP/IPD”), the producer price index series (“PPI”) and the consumer price index series (“CPI”).
-The Firm develops quarterly RCAF and AIILF forecasts based on the Firm’s proprietary economic model.
-Mr. Cooper played a role in maintaining the Firm’s forecast model and incorporating any necessary changes to ensure the model is current and can be relied upon in the quarterly forecasts.
+L.E.
+Peabody & Associates, Inc. develops quarterly RCAF and AIILF forecasts based on proprietary economic models.
+Mr. Cooper plays a role in maintaining these proprietary forecast models and incorporating any necessary changes to ensure the models are current and can be relied upon in the quarterly forecasts.

 Mr. Cooper received a Master of Science in Economics from Florida State University in 2011 and a Bachelor of Science in Business Administration (Economics) from the University of Louisiana at Lafayette in 2009.